Wholefully » Recipe Index » Christmas Recipes » Holiday Cranberry Gin Fizz Cocktail

 Instructions

-1. Make the cranberry simple syrup by combining the cranberry juice and granulated sugar in a small saucepan over medium heat.
+• Make the cranberry simple syrup by combining the 1 cup cranberry juice and 1 cup granulated sugar in a small saucepan over medium heat.
 Cook, stirring frequently, until the sugar is completely dissolved, about 4 minutes.
 Remove from heat, and chill in the refrigerator until cold.

-2. To make the gin fizz, combine the gin, lemon juice, chilled cranberry simple syrup, egg white, and orange bitters in a cocktail shaker.
+• To make the gin fizz, combine the 2 ounces gin, 1 ounce fresh lemon juice, 1 ounce cranberry simple syrup, 1 egg white, and 3-4 drops orange bitters in a cocktail shaker.
 Cover, and shake vigorously for at least 15 seconds.

-3. Remove the lid of the cocktail shaker, place in a handful of ice, close the lid again, and shake vigorously again for 15 seconds.
+• Remove the lid of the cocktail shaker, place in a handful of Ice, close the lid again, and shake vigorously again for 15 seconds.

-4. Strain the gin mixture into a low-ball or champagne glass.
-Top off with the club soda, and garnish with cranberries and rosemary sprigs, if desired.
+• Strain the gin mixture into a low-ball or champagne glass.
+Top off with the 2 ounces club soda, and garnish with Cranberries and rosemary sprigs, if desired.

 Notes